megha-ag/job-broker/README.md

 	};

 	//Initialize
-	worker.init = function(workerSettings) {
+	worker.init = function() {
 		//the worker-settings object (defined in config)
-		//is passed here and thus
-		//you may check for any required settings
-		//and throw an error message using
-		//worker.throwError("Your error message");
+		//is available as worker.settings.
+		//If you need some settings to be defined,
+		//You should call worker.requireSettings();
+		//You can then access a setting A, using
+		//worker.settings.A
 	};

 	//A worker must call worker.processCallback(err, message);